Tenece-BEZAO/PropertyMgt_API/README.md

 # Property Management API
 This is a Property Management API built using ASP.NET Core Web API, EF Core, IUnitOfWork and Irepository, this was to handle seperation of concerns.

-## Purpose:
+## Objective:
-This project aims  to craete a Property Management API for  property management system.
+The Property Management API is a SaaS platform that helps property managers and landlords manage their rental properties.
+The API should provide features for managing leases, collecting rent, handling maintenance requests, and managing tenant data.

 ## Approach:
 I have followed the code first approach and designed EER model diagram first by defining tables and their attributes, established relationships and database objects like tables schema is populated.